 He left to check on the food and I read the instructions on the box.
 I rotated the balls in my hand like they said.
 They tinkled and clicked.
 The sound was soothing.
 Things became clear for a minute.
 I realized that at least some of my unhappiness had increased substantially after a recent vacation.
-Mexico, sunburn, too much vodka.
-Then unreasonable openness, resentment and an insincere phone conversation.
+Key Largo, sunburn, too much vodka.
+Followed by unreasonable openness, resentment and an insincere phone conversation.

-The king brought dinner and set it on two T.V. trays.
-He sat in a folding chair and told me about the war while we ate-friendly fire, double agents, too much cumin.
-Before he went to bed he said I should stay in the chair until I knew what to do.
+The king brought dinner and set it on two TV trays.
+He sat in a folding chair and told me about the war while we ate-friendly fire, double agents, spicy food.
+Before he went to bed he told me to stay in the chair until I knew what to do.